-There may be circumstances where the Council considers it appropriate to dispose of assets at an undervalue (i.e. less than the best consideration that can reasonably obtained).
+Under section 123 Local Government Act 1972, the Council may dispose of Council land subject to a duty to obtain best consideration (other than a tenancy the term of which does not exceed 7 years).
+However, there may be circumstances where the Council considers it appropriate to dispose of assets at an undervalue (i.e. less than the best consideration that can reasonably obtained).